saidigital/business_occupational_fee_renewal/README.md

 4. From the root of the cloned repository run: `bower install`

-To build a distributable directory with compressed assets, run `grunt build`.
+To build a distributable directory (called `dist` in the project root) with compressed assets, run `grunt`.

 To run a server with livereload, run `grunt serve`.
 This will open a browser for you, and any changes you make to the HTML/CSS/JS will be automatically reloaded in your browser.